torrentkino/torrentkino/README.md

   * `-k` *password*:
 	Setting a password results in encrypting each packet with AES256.
-The encrypted packet is encapsulated in bencode.
-With this action you effectively isolate your nodes from the rest of the world.
+The encrypted message is encapsulated in bencode too.
+You effectively isolate your nodes from the rest of the world this way.
+This method is not compatible to the Bittorrent network and only works between masala daemons.

   * `-r` *realm*:
-	Creating a realm affects the lookup process and the way how you announce your hostname to the swarm.
+	Creating a realm affects the method how to compute the info hash.
 It helps you to isolate your nodes and be part of a bigger swarm at the same time.
-This can be useful if you do not have your own bootstrap server and do not want to get mixed up with the rest of the swarm.
-You do not have problems with duplicate hostnames either as long as you do not share your realm with others.
+	This is useful to handle duplicate hostnames.
+So now, everybody may have his own https://owncloud.p2p within his own realm for example.

   * `-p` *port*:
-	Listen to this port (Default: UDP/8337)
+	Listen to this port (Default: UDP/6881)

   * `-x` *server*:
 	Use server as a bootstrap server.
 The server can be an IPv6 address, a FQHN like www.example.net or even a IPv6 multicast address.
 (Default: ff0e::1)

   * `-y` *port*:
 	The bootstrap server will be addressed at this port.
-(Default: UDP/8337)
+(Default: UDP/6881)

   * `-u` *username*:
     When starting as root, use -u to change the UID.